On approximating copulas by finite mixtures: Empirical illustration: Application to the dependence between large financial firms

-We note that Mixture I with $R = 1$ is the approach by \cite{OhPpatton2013}.
 Table~\ref{table: BIC values for two methods fin data} reports the BIC values for each of the 4 models for each of Mixture I and Mixture 2.
 The table shows that a Gaussian copula provides an inadequate fit and the mixture of $R = 2$ Gaussian copulas provides the best fit if we use a mixture of Gaussian copulas.
 The table also shows that the best approximating mixture has two components (BIC of $-17146$) and provides a far better fit than the best mixture of Gaussian copulas (BIC of $-12912$).
 If we take all models as equally likely, and use $\exp(-\frac12 BIC)$ as an estimate of the marginal likelihood of each model under flat priors, then the ratio of the posterior probability of the best approximating model to the Gaussian copula models is $\exp(26670)$ and the ratio of the best approximating model to the best approximation by a mixture of Gaussian copulas is $\exp(2117)$.